itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-2.markdown

 ---

 [Part I](variational-optimization-1.html) of the blog described how to obtain ODEs that are written in Euclidean space but optimize functions on manifolds.
-To turn them into actual optimization algorithms in discrete time, we need to discretize the time of the ODEs.
-This is not trivial, because a naive discretization would disrespect the fact that the exact solution remains on the manifold (see fig.1 left).
-Of course, one can always add an extra step that artificially pulls things back to the manifold, but this operation can be computational costly, and it partially cancels efforts and thus possibly slows down the convergence of the optimization too (see fig.1 right).
-We'd like to be computationally efficient (to experts: e.g., as little usage of exponential maps or projections as possible, computation complexity more dependence on $m$ but less on $n$ (we could have $n\gg m$), etc.) and avoid such cancellations as much as possible.
+To turn them into actual optimization algorithms, whose iterations correspond to evolution in discrete time, we need to discretize the time of the ODEs.
+This is not trivial, because a naive discretization would destroy the fact that the exact solution remains on the manifold (see Fig.1 left panel).
+Of course, one can always add an extra step that artificially pulls things back to the manifold (e.g., a projection), but this operation can be computational costly.
+In addition, it partially cancels efforts and thus possibly slows down the convergence of the optimization too (see Fig.1 right panel).
+We'd like to be computationally efficient and avoid such cancellations as much as possible (to experts, these mean, for example, as little usage of exponential maps or projections as possible, computation complexity more dependent on $m$ but less on $n$ (we could have $n\gg m$), smaller constants in error bounds, etc.)
 <p align="middle">
   <img src="https://github.com/itsdynamical/itsdynamical.github.io/blob/blog/images/Untitled-1.png?raw=true" width="200" />
   <img src="https://github.com/itsdynamical/itsdynamical.github.io/blob/blog/images/Untitled-2.png?raw=true" width="200" />